-I. Executive Summary
+I. Executive summary

 This report provides information about Minnesota's various gambling revenues and attempts to identify the percentage of revenue that comes from individuals who experience problem gambling.
 Gambling revenue in the state is reported by the Minnesota State Lottery, Gambling Control Board and State Racing Commission.
-However, the proportion of gambling revenue in the state that comes from problem gamblers is neither reported nor collected.
-To satisfy the requirements of this report, studies from other jurisdictions were reviewed, and findings from those studies were extrapolated to Minnesota's gambling revenues to estimate the prevalence of problem gambling in the state and the amount of gambling revenues that come from problem gambling.
+The proportion of gambling revenue in the state that comes from problem gamblers is neither reported nor collected.
+To satisfy the requirements of this report, studies from other jurisdictions have been reviewed, and findings from those studies were extrapolated to Minnesota's gambling revenues to estimate the prevalence of problem gambling in the state and the amount of gambling revenues that come from problem gambling.
 For the purposes of this report, gambling revenue means the total sales receipts as reported by the above named gaming agencies.

-In 2017, The Minnesota Department of Human Services requested proposals from qualified responders to conduct a survey to 1) assess the extent and impact of problem gambling among adults in Minnesota, 2) identify the groups in the population most affected by the problem and 3) provide information which will be the evidence base for the State's education, prevention, outreach, treatment and recovery support planning.
+In 2019, the Minnesota Department of Human Services (DHS) conducted a survey to 1) assess the extent and impact of problem gambling among adults in Minnesota, 2) identify the groups in the population most affected by the problem and 3) provide information which will be the evidence base for the State's education, prevention, outreach, treatment and recovery support planning.

-Pursuant to Minnesota Statute 245.98, the Department of Human Services, Alcohol and Drug Abuse Division administers a program which funds awareness and education campaigns, a statewide helpline, treatment for inpatient and outpatient gambling addiction services, professional training opportunities and research designated to address the needs of Minnesota communities experiencing problems.
+Pursuant to Minnesota Statutes, section 245.98, DHS administers a program which funds awareness and education campaigns, a statewide helpline, treatment for inpatient and outpatient gambling addiction services, professional training opportunities and research designated to address the needs of Minnesota communities experiencing problems.
 As with substance use disorders, DHS recognizes a continuum of services which includes education, prevention, treatment and recovery supports to minimize the harmful effects of problem gambling.
 Prevention initiatives include both individual and population-based education strategies which minimize community risk of the harmful effects of problem gambling.
 Early intervention and treatment efforts involve both early identification of an individual's risk and treatment to arrest harmful effects of problem gambling.

 The Institute for American Values, a body described as an independent, non-partisan group of scholars and leaders formed the Council on Casinos to advocate for informed public policy on gambling through research.
-A report from the Council on Casinos published in 2013 highlights that governments of Great Britain, Canada and Australia have commissioned comprehensive policy studies of casino gambling, while in the United States the leading funder of gambling research is the gambling industry.
+A report from the Council on Casinos published in 2013 highlights that governments of Great Britain, Canada and Australia have commissioned comprehensive policy studies of casino gambling, while in the United States the leading funder of gambling research is the gambling industry1.
 A lack of non-partisan research can be seen as a barrier to a thorough understanding of problem gambling, which could be compared to well researched public health problems such as risky drinking or drug use.
 In order to address any risk to public health we first need to understand the scope of the problem through epidemiology.
+DHS acted on this recommendation by conducting a 2019 Survey on Recreation and Well-being, Gambling Participation and the Prevalence of Problem Gambling in Minnesota.

-&lt;sup>1 A Report from the Council on Casinos, Thirty-One Evidence-Based Propositions from the Health and Social Sciences, Institute for American Values, 2013.
+1 A Report from the Council on Casinos, Thirty-One Evidence-Based Propositions from the Health and Social Sciences, Institute for American Values, 2013.